jabir-al-nahian/BlockstakML/README.md

-# BlockstakML
-Coding Test
-Instructions for Reviewers:
-- Please open it with Python Framework
-- Here I used Python 3 for the coding
-- Please assess the overall code structure, comments, and documentation for clarity and organization.

 Data details:
 The provided dataset is derived from the telemarketing efforts of a bank, with the goal of refining their strategy to promote term deposit accounts.
 It comprises various customer-related attributes and campaign-specific data.
 The dataset includes demographic information such as customer age, job type, marital status, and education level.